 Our philosophy is best highlighted in how we coach, manage, and prepare our players for success on and off the field.
 The curriculum and schedule is meticulously designed for an optimal player and family experience, all the while developing lacrosse skills and game understanding for success at all levels.

-Our Coaching – Fusion staff has not only played the game in college and/or professionally, but have also committed themselves to teaching and coaching the game in the best ways possible.
-As player-coaches, we deliver a true understanding of the game through drills and practice plans fine-tuned and successfully implemented by some of the best high school and Division 1 colleges in the country.
-Coaches we have learned from have lead teams to countless high school championships and Division 1 tournament appearances and championships.
+Our Coaching – Fusion staff has not only played the game in college and/or professionally, but have also committed themselves to teaching and coaching the game as a major part of our careers.
+As player-coaches, we deliver a true understanding of the game from what we’ve learned from best high school and Division 1 colleges in the country.
+Importantly we continue to learn and develop from our current elite high school experiences, as well as professional playing experiences.
+In an ever evolving game we are at the forefront, as we are surrounded by and learning from the best coaches and athletes in the world, in our daily lives.
 We succeeded as players greatly in part to who we learned from, and we take pride in continuing to pass on this legacy of success on the field as players and off as leaders in the community.
+Our coaches are all at the top of there game and we won put anyone in front of your child that doesn’t have a death of experience and knowledge.

 Our Schedule – Beginning with our carefully planned schedule and curriculum, players learn skills and tactics throughout the year and compete in local tournaments both INDOORS and OUT.
 With our schedule for the year posted before day one, parents are able to plan months in advance and need not fear a last minute email for practice times.
 Furthermore, with training every other Sunday during our Fall and Winter seasons, boys are able and encouraged to play other sports and activities.

-For our 7th and 8th grade Elite teams, we now begin to hone these skills and focus our players on their chosen position.
+For our 6th – 8th grade Juniors teams, we now begin to hone these skills and focus our players on their chosen position.
 Long poles are mandatory for defensemen when playing outdoors, and offensive players begin developing strong muscle memory of proper shooting mechanics.
 All the while we continue to stress stick skills, proper positioning and game fundamentals.
 Without these, the step into a competitive varsity program is nearly impossible.
+A player rather turns a corner at one of our practices without being challenged or learning something new.
+We encourage players but never let let be satisfied to rest on their laurels.

-Our high school level Elite teams are now preparing to succeed on the field both as high school and collegiate athletes.
+Our high school level Elite players are now preparing to succeed on the field both as high school and collegiate athletes.
 This is not accomplished overnight, but through countless hours of hard work and dedication put in over the years.
 Stick skills, proper positioning, a high “Lacrosse IQ”, and the will to win are cornerstones of the dominant high school player.
 Continuing to develop these and practicing perfection is key towards playing at the highest level.
 We will help you do this.
+Our culture at this age is we are a TEAM.
+We play team lacrosse and will win playing team lacrosse and strategies that are developed throughout our practices, just as it would be in a high level high school.

 “The mediocre teacher tells.
 A good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.”
 W. A. Ward